 What Wine Or Hospitality Business Are You Creating?
 Forming A Partnership

 Are you a great team player?
 Can you make a marriage work?
-Do you recall telling your co-type of business formationworker, friend or loved one, “let’s sink or swim together” ?
+Do you recall telling your co-worker, friend or loved one, “let’s sink or swim together” ?
 If so, perhaps that idea or concept that you and another have been incubating over time is ready to take flight and evolve into a General Partnership.
 Whether you are considering pursuing a winery, restaurant, catering, event planning, bed and breakfast, wine based or hospitality business, the type of business structure you choose will be determinative of the potential tax and liability issues you will face.
 In my earlier posts in this series, we discussed the Sole Proprietorship business entity.
 In today’s post, we’ll consider three basic types of partnerships.

 General Partnership